sunpy/sunpy/doc/source/guide/data_types/maps.rst

 This is the function used to calculate the shifts in mapcube coalignment function above.
 Please consult its docstring to learn more about its features.
+Shifts calculated using calculate_match_template_shift can be passed directly to mapcube coalignment function.